Nishal3/ETL-using-randomuser-api/README.md

 ![ETL]
 Simple ETL using Apache Airflow, Kafka and AWS using the [randomuser API][API].
 Messages are delivered every 5 minutes and data output is randomized from 1 to 150 inputs.

-## Tools Used:
+## Technology Used:
   * Apache Kafka
   * Apache Airflow
+  * PostgreSQL Database
+  * Bash
   * AWS EC2
   * AWS RDS
-  * PostgreSQL Database

 ## Setup
 As mentioned before make sure you are using Python 3.10, >=3.6 might also work, but not advised.
+Clone this repo into `~/bin/de_projects/` for this to work out best.
+Otherwise, you will need to edit some.
 First install all of the dependencies.
-Clone this repo into `~/bin/de_projects/` for this to work out best.
-Otherwise, you will need to edit `userd_dag.py` and the files in the `data_collectors/` directory to reflect the location of this project.

 ### Python Requirements